 Mark Padoongpatt, Ph.D.

-Assistant Professor, Asian and Asian American Studies; Interdisciplinary Studies
+Associate Professor of Asian and Asian American Studies; Interdisciplinary Studies; Director of Asian and Asian American Studies

-Dr. Padoongpatt teaches the core courses in the interdisciplinary studies degree sequence (IDS 201, IDS 240, IDS 494, and IDS 495) and, on occasion, the College of Liberal Arts first-year experience course (COLA 100).
+Dr. Padoongpatt teaches courses in Asian American Studies, core courses in the interdisciplinary studies degree sequence (IDS 201, IDS 240, IDS 494, and IDS 495) and, on occasion, the College of Liberal Arts first-year experience course (COLA 100).